ddnexus/flex/README.md

 ## Branches

-There is always a next-version branch with the commits that will be merged in the next gem version.
-That branch may get rebased or force pushed.
+The master branch reflects the last published gem.
+Then you may find a next-version branch (named after the version string), with the commits that will be merged in master just before publishing the next gem version.
+The next-version branch may get rebased or force pushed.

 ## Credits